UnosquareCOE/graduate-challenge/javascript/README.md

 - Make sure the LTS (long-term support) tab is selected

-- Click on the installer than is relevant for your computer.
+- Click on the installer that is relevant for your computer.
 A download should begin with the pkg/msi.

 - Follow the installation wizard with the default settings selected.